srvraju/intern-coding-bootcamp-2024/README.md

-Coding exercise for the cloudera interns of 2024.
+Coding exercise for the 2024 cloudera interns.